ICR-SC/good-practice/docs/good/instructor/tuesday.md

 ## Part 2.5 (starts at 23 min, takes 5 min): Using Git in IDEs

-### What I Say:
-"You can use git inside VSCode or RStudio.
-Both have built-in tools to help you see changes, commit, and push without using the command line."
+>You can use git inside VSCode or RStudio.
+Both have built-in tools to help you see changes, commit, and push without using the command line.

-**[ASIDE: Show VSCode Source Control panel.
-In RStudio, show the Git tab if available.]**
+**[ASIDE: Show VSCode Source Control panel.]**

 ---

 ## Part 2.6 (starts at 28 min, takes 5 min): Using GitHub Desktop

-### What I Say:
-"GitHub Desktop is a simple app for managing git visually.
-You can use it with both GitHub and GitLab repositories."
+>GitHub Desktop is a simple app for managing git visually.
+You can use it with both GitHub and GitLab repositories.

 **[ASIDE: Show GitHub Desktop or screenshots.
 Demonstrate opening the biomarkers project and making a commit.]**